YordanGeorgiev/qto/doc/md/userstories_doc.md

 As an UI user of the qto application in order to be able to be able to organise the structure of my project I want to be able to add, update and delete folders from the left menu

+#### 2.4.5.
+Fixing the left menu
+As an UI user of the qto application in order to be able to be able to better manipulate the items on the left menu I want to be able to fix it to not close when clicking somewhere else ....

+#### 2.4.6.
+Drag to widen or shrink the left menu
+As an UI user of the qto application in order to be able to be able to better manipulate the items on the left menu I want to be able to drag the border of the left menu to either widen it or to shrink it , so that a closing button would be visible on left menu hover.